tobijahu/one-time-access/README.md

 * ota-deamon.conf
 * ota-deamon.sh
 * ota-print-link.sh
+* ota-move-lock.sh

-The following files are supposed to be on your _client machine_.
+The following files are supposed to be on your _client machine_ and will be discussed at the section [Install the client script for ssh](### Install the client script for ssh).
 * ota-ssh-client.conf
 * ota-ssh-client.sh
-Those are the client script and its configuration file.
-Installation instructions can be found at the below section __Install the client script for ssh__.

 ### Install the deamon
 Clone the repository to your current directory using git (alternatively download the .zip-archive).